belgort-clark/teach-access/unit-1/module-1.md

 A person who has a physical or mental impairment that substantially limits one or more major life activity.

 You can learn more about the ADA at [http://ada.gov](http://ada.gov)

+## Types of Disabilities

+Prior to reading this section, Exercise No. 1 should be completed.
+It's an in-class group activity.
+The exercise should be alotted 20 minutes of time.

+Here's a list of common disabilities that require web developers and designers to consider when creating new sites and site content:

+- Blind
+- Low Vision
+- Hearing
+- Mobility / Dexterity (fine motor control, low-strength, single handedness)
+- Cognitive (attention, memory-related, literacty, routines/predictability)
+- Vestibular (balance)
+- Speech

+## Equal Access for All Web Users

+Now you are probably wondering what all of this has to do with this course on HTML Fundamentals.